November 5, 2020

 NLSD Confirmed Cases of COVID-19

-September 17, 2020 - 1 case at the elementary level, 1 case of a student that does not attend physically in any building
+September 2020 - 2 elementary cases, 1 case of a student that does not attend physically in any building

 April 9, 2020